slashvar/slashvar.github.io/_posts/2017-02-13-using-gnu-make.md

 * [GNU Make Manual - Using Implicit Rules](https://www.gnu.org/software/make/manual/make.html#Implicit-Rules)

-If you're using one of the BSD variant of <tt>make</tt>, you'll probably find usefull information on the proposed documentations for respective project, FreeBSD provides a [tutorial for PMake](https://www.freebsd.org/doc/en_US.ISO8859-1/books/pmake/) (Portable Make, the BSD make) and the manual page for make in OpenBSD is also a good source of information.
+If you're using one of the BSD variant of <tt>make</tt>, you'll probably find useful information on the proposed documentations for respective project, FreeBSD provides a [tutorial for PMake](https://www.freebsd.org/doc/en_US.ISO8859-1/books/pmake/) (Portable Make, the BSD make) and the manual page for make in OpenBSD is also a good source of information.